AngryLuke/terraform-hcp-consul/README.md

 ```
 2. fecth from HCP portal the hvn-id (name of hvn created)

-Following you can find all the mandatory variables needed to deploy the HCP Consul cluster
+Below you can find all the mandatory variables needed to deploy the HCP Consul cluster
 * min_consul_version (use this variable to change the min Consul version)
 * hcp_tier (available values are: development, standard, plus)
     * read [here](https://cloud.hashicorp.com/products/consul/pricing) for all valid options